Cantharellus: Etymology

-The name comes from the Greek κάνθαρος, kantharos 'tankard, cup'.
+The name comes from the Latin cantharus 'large drinking cup with handles', borrowed from the Greek κάνθαρος, kantharos 'tankard, cup'.

 Distribution and habitat

 Cantharellus species are found throughout the world in association with mycorrhizal host plants, including Africa, Europe, Asia, North America, South America, and Australia.

 Ecology

 Chanterelles are associated with either conifers or hardwood trees, depending on species.
 They are often found with oaks in California, Texas. and Mexico.
 In Scotland, chanterelles grow in mixed forests of silver birch and Scots pine, especially when the forest has plenty of moist, mossy undergrowth.
 In Fife they are common under beech.
 They are usually (but not always) found in the same places as wild blueberries.
 In Spain they associate with sweet chestnut.
-They are abundant after from late July through autumn.
+They are abundant after rainfall from late July through autumn.
 In the coastal forests of Washington and British Columbia, they are often found in damp, mossy riparian zones in the vicinity of western hemlock.

 Uses

 Many species of chanterelles contain antioxidant carotenoids, such as beta-carotene in C. cibarius and C. minor, and canthaxanthin in C. cinnabarinus and C. friesii.
 They also contain significant amounts of vitamin D.

 Their mycorrhizal nature makes the species very difficult to cultivate.